-1.Heat oil in a pan and splutter mustard seeds, dry red chilly, split black gram and curry leaves.
+1.Heat oil in a pan and splutter the mustard seeds.
+Add the dry red chilly, split black gram, asafoetida and curry leaves.

-2.Saute the onions and green chillies for a while till the onion sweats.
+2.Saute the onions and green chilies for a minute or till the onion sweats.

-3.Add the chopped/grated vegetable and salt.
-Cook for about 5 minutes spinkling few drops of water if needed.
+3.Add the chopped vegetables and salt.
+Cook covered for about 5 minutes sprinkling few drops of water if needed.

-4.Finally add the fresh grated coconut, mix it well with the cooked vegetable and switch off.
+4.Finally add the fresh grated coconut, mix well with the cooked vegetable and switch off.

-- One raw egg can be broken and added to the vegetable to enhance the flavour.
+- One raw egg can be broken and added to the poriyal to enhance the flavor.